 Deep South Region Projects

-The 2015-2017 Deep South Region Theme "Service Through Action" addresses the fact that to serve our communities by beautifying, conserving, teaching others, etc., requires Action.
-The Deep South Unified Regional Project "Community Action" will direct state organizations and clubs to initiate a project or projects within their communities involving Environmental Efforts, Gardening Efforts and/or Educational Efforts.
-This two year project will involve DSR Clubs, State Organizations, and Youth.
+The 2015-2017 Deep South Region Theme was "Service Through Action" and addressed the fact that to serve our communities by beautifying, conserving, teaching others, etc., required Action.
+The Deep South Unified Regional Project "Community Action" directed state organizations and clubs to initiate a project or projects within their communities involving Environmental Efforts, Gardening Efforts and/or Educational Efforts involving DSR Clubs, State Organizations, and Youth.
 See the Deep South Region website for more details.

 Deep South Region Awards Application